Skip to main content

 1. Click on the “SM device manager” radio button under “Network”.

-1. In the scope selector, select the networks they should have access to.
+In the scope selector, select the networks for access.

-1. After selecting the networks and clicking on next, select the device tags they should be able to manage.
+3. After selecting the networks and clicking next, select the device tags that administrators should manage.

 Client monitor